alwinb/spec-url/README.md

 Changelog
 ---------

-### Forthcoming
+### Version 2.5.0-dev

-Work has started on a simple API wrapper.
+- Introduces URLIPv4Address, URLIPv6Address and URLDomainName objects to be used as hosts.
+- The [URLReference] project is now available as well!
+- Uses component character equivalence classes with an action table for percent coding, normalisation and validation.

 ### Version 2.4.0-dev

-- Exports a parsePath (input [, mode]) function
+- Exports a parsePath (input [, mode]) function.
-- Includes proper IDNA domain name handling via [tr46]
+- Includes proper IDNA domain name handling via [tr46].
-- Removes the forceAsFileUrl, forceAsWebUrl and force functions
+- Removes the forceAsFileUrl, forceAsWebUrl and force functions.
-- Behind the scenes: A new table-driven URL parser
+- Uses a table-driven URL parser, suitable for an algorithmic specification.

 ### Version 2.3.3-dev